-- Go to https://datacentersupport.lenovo.com/products/servers/thinksystem/sr665v3/downloads/driver-list/ to see the latest firmware and driver updates for your server. - Go to "Update the firmware" in User Guide or System Configuration Guide for more information on firmware updating tools.
+- Go to https://datacentersupport.lenovo.com/products/servers/thinksystem/sr665v3/downloads/driver-list/ to see the latest firmware and driver updates for your server. - Go to "Update the firmware" on page 561 for more information on firmware updating tools.

 - Step 1.
 Touch the static-protective package that contains the new part to any unpainted surface on the outside of the server.
-Then, take the new part out of the package and place it on a static-protective surface. - Step 2.
+Then, take the new part out of the package and place it on a static-protective surface - Step 2.
 (Optional) If you have removed the riser card, install the riser card first.